Ohio Nurse Practice Act (2 Hours)

 [This section covers subsections (A) and (B) of the OAC 4723-4-07, Standards for applying the nursing process as a registered nurse.]

-A registered nurse must apply the nursing process in the practice of nursing as set forth in division (B) of section 4723.01 of the ORC and in the rules of the board.
-Nurses give care to patients using a cyclic series of steps called the nursing process.
-With critical thinking and clinical judgment, RNs assess, analyze/report, plan, implement, and evaluate the changing status of patients.
-They apply the nursing process in various practice settings and collaborate with patients, family, significant others, and members of the healthcare team according to the following standards.
+A registered nurse (A) must apply the nursing process in the practice of nursing as set forth in division (B) of section 4723.01 of the Ohio Revised Code and in the rules of the OBN.
+Nurses provide care to patients using a cyclic series of steps called the nursing process.
+With clinical judgment, RNs assess, analyze/report, plan, implement, and evaluate the changing status of patients.
+RNs apply the nursing process in various practice settings and collaborate with patients, family, significant others, and members of the healthcare team according to the following standards.

 Assessment